|Title||Appropriateness of Expenditures||Number||204|

 5.1.1 The procedure for required approvals of expenditures is as follows:

-1) Responsible Parties or his orher designee will approve all requisitions for any amount tied to their index codes.
+1) Responsible parties, or their designee, will approve all requisitions for any amount tied to their index codes.

 2) Vice presidents will approve (a) all requisitions for $25,000 and above and (b) all requisitions for a membership, floral, clothing, or awards commodity assigned.